9001/copyparty/README.md

 replace 404 and 403 errors with something completely different (that's it for now)

+## identity providers

+replace copyparty passwords with oauth and such

+work is [ongoing](https://github.com/9001/copyparty/issues/62) to support authenticating / authorizing users based on a separate authentication proxy, which makes it possible to support oauth, single-sign-on, etc.

+it is currently possible to specify `--hdr-au-usr x-username`; copyparty will then skip password validation and blindly trust the username specified in the `X-Username` request header

+the remaining stuff (accepting user groups through another header, creating volumes on the fly) are still to-do

 ## hiding from google

 tell search engines you dont wanna be indexed,  either using the good old [robots.txt](https://www.robotstxt.org/robotstxt.html) or through copyparty settings: